KostasAndroulidakis/SIREN/README.md

 ![SIREN Logo](siren-logo.png)

-A minimal radar system built from first principles.
+A minimal sonar system built from first principles.

 An ultrasonic sensor sweeps 180 degrees on a servo motor, measuring distances.